How to Get Useful Feedback From Customers? Look Out for These 5 Biggest Mistakes

-Are customers satisfied with your services, products, customer service, or what was their customer experience like?
+Are customers satisfied with your services, products, and customer service, or what was their customer experience like?
 These are all questions you need to know the answer to for proper CX management.
 Fortunately, feedback from your customers can answer these questions for you.

 Customer feedback can be defined as any information gathered from customers regarding their satisfaction with a brand.
 It gives you an overall view of how customers perceive your brand, products, or services.
 This allows you to create products and services that customers want to buy and ensure a customer experience that exceeds their expectations.